isomerpages/moe-pasirrissec/_useful-links/Direct School Admission (DSA)/DSA – LLP IN MUSIC AND PERFORMING ARTS.md

 #### **Other Requirements**

-*   For all applicants who are not studying in MOE mainstream primary schools, please refer to&nbsp;[https://go.gov.sg/nmsdsa-sec-application](https://go.gov.sg/nmsdsa-sec-application).
+*   For all applicants who are not studying in MOE mainstream primary schools, please refer to [https://go.gov.sg/nmsdsa-sec-application](https://go.gov.sg/nmsdsa-sec-application).
 *   International Students may apply but must take part in and fulfil the requirements of the Admissions Exercise for International Students (AEIS) test to be successful in DSA.

 #### **Centralised DSA-Sec Application Process**

 Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
 The application is free-of-charge and will be open from 4 May 2023, 11am to 31 May 2023, 3pm.
-For more details, please refer to MOE website –&nbsp;[www.moe.gov.sg/dsa-sec](http://www.moe.gov.sg/dsa-sec)
+For more details, please refer to MOE website – [www.moe.gov.sg/dsa-sec](http://www.moe.gov.sg/dsa-sec)

-*   Certified true copies of certificates / documentary proof for the non-school based awards and activities may be requested for shortlisted applicants.&nbsp;
+*   Certified true copies of certificates / documentary proof for the non-school based awards and activities may be requested for shortlisted applicants.
 *   Applicants will be notified of the outcome of the application by 11 Sep 2023.
-Candidates who are given a Confirmed Offer are guaranteed a place in our school in a course which they are eligible for (Express, Normal Academic or Normal Technical) based on their PSLE results.&nbsp;
+Candidates who are given a Confirmed Offer are guaranteed a place in our school in a course which they are eligible for (Express, Normal Academic or Normal Technical) based on their PSLE results.
-*   No appeal will be entertained as the school’s decision on the offer is final.&nbsp;
+*   No appeal will be entertained as the school’s decision on the offer is final.

 #### **Key Dates**